Value proposition

 What QFD and the "House of Quality" are

-The same cosmetics brand from the case.
-From real quotes to offer priorities.
+The same cosmetics brand from the case study.
+From live quotes to offer priorities.

-“I was afraid it wouldn't suit me, and there were no returns”Confidence that they don't have to risk their money●●●●●30-day returns and a “doesn't suit you — money back” guarantee
+«I was afraid it wouldn't suit me, and I couldn't return it»Confidence that money isn't at risk●●●●●30-day returns and a "doesn't suit you — we'll refund" guarantee

-“Five perfect reviews — they look planted”Trust in the real experience of people just like them●●●●Reviews with photos and skin type, uncensored
+«Five perfect reviews — they look paid for»Trust in the real experience of similar people●●●●Reviews with photos and skin type, uncensored

-“I didn't get where to start”A clear first step●●●●●A three-question match and instructions in the box
+«I didn't understand where to start»A clear first step●●●●●A three-question selector and instructions in the box

-“Natural cosmetics you're not afraid to try: honest reviews from people just like you, and your money back if it doesn't suit you.”
+«Natural cosmetics that aren't scary to try: honest reviews from people just like you, and a refund if it doesn't suit you»

 Every word here comes from the interviews, and the order of emphasis is set by the importance weights.
-This isn't creative for creative's sake — it's priorities backed by the voice of the customer.
+This isn't creativity for its own sake — it's priorities backed by the voice of the customer.

-Build a value proposition in your customers' own language
+Build a value proposition in your customers' own words